Hearing dogs for adult applicants

 A few of our dogs grow up to be very well behaved, but perhaps a little too shy for the proactive soundwork role.
 These dogs can be matched in a confidence and companionship role to deaf or hard of hearing people.

-The recipient may not need a dog who is skilled at alerting to sounds, but a well-trained dog can bring them substantial confidence and peace of mind.
-After a period of time in the recipient’s home with staff support to ensure the match is successful, these dogs are permanently adopted by the recipient.
+The partners of these dogs may not need a dog who is skilled at alerting to sounds, but a well-trained dog can bring them substantial confidence and companionship - helping them to feel less isolated.
+After a period of time in the their deaf partners' homes with staff support to ensure the match is successful, these dogs are permanently adopted by their recipient.

 A confidence and companion dog is occasionally placed in a residential home or with a carer where they can bring the therapeutic benefits of their friendship to relieve clinical conditions such as dementia or depression.
 These dogs can also provide therapy alongside a carer who visits patients in hospitals and hospices.